alifur-rahman/lc-html/README.md

 ● Integrate a system for mentors to vote and comment on projects.
 ● Allow external funders to sponsor opportunities.
 ● Foster a thriving ecosystem to tackle pressing challenges in longevity.

+### Target Audience:
+Researchers, contributors, mentors, and funders in the longevity field.

+### Key Features:
+● Curated Projects.
+● Skilled Contributors.
+● Expert Mentorship.
+● Funding Opportunities.
+● High-Level Challenges.

+### Functional Requirements:
+● Users can propose, browse, and collaborate on projects (for researchers and contributors).
+● Users can up or down vote on projects, provide feedback, and shape project direction (for mentors).
+● Users can promote challenges by offering prizes and supporting projects (for funders).
+● Search functionality for projects, categories, and keywords.